riot/riot.github.io/index.md

 </div>

-# Why on earth do we need another UI library?
+# Why do we need a new UI library?

-The frontend space is indeed crowded, but we honestly feel the solution is still "out there" and we believe Riot is the best one to solve the big puzzle.
-While React seems to do it, they have serious weak points which Riot aims to solve.
-Most importantly: be your own judge!
+The frontend space is indeed crowded, but we honestly feel the solution is still "out there".
+We believe Riot offers the right balance for solving the great puzzle.
+While React seems to do it, they have serious weak points that Riot will solve.

 So — here's why we need one: